founda/aws-rds-authenticator/README.md

 Usage of aws-rds-authenticator:
   -database string
         Database that you want to access
-  -host string
+  -engine string
+        Database engine that you want to access: postgres|mysql (default "postgres") -host string
         Endpoint of the database instance
   -port int
-        Port number used for connecting to your DB instance (default 5432) -region string
+        Port number used for connecting to your DB instance (default postgres: 5432, default mysql: 3306) -region string
         AWS Region where the database instance is running -user string